Summary

 such strength as to sear dental X-ray films encased in tinfoil.

-impossible when Rontgen first announced their discovery.
-Doctor
+equally impossible when Rontgen first announced their discovery.

-Hollingshead’s claims are based on tests made in the presence of
+Doctor Hollingshead’s claims are based on tests made in the

-the presence of an unprejudiced committee.
-After exposure, these
+two simultaneously in the presence of an unprejudiced committee.

 Doctor Hollingshead declares that the rays produced try his